Virginia-class submarine: Block V

-On 22 March 2021, the U.S. Navy added a 10th ship in Block V series of the Virginia-class attack submarine, issuing a $2.4 billion adjustment on the December 2019 contract.
+On 22 March 2021, the U.S. Navy added the tenth boat of the Block V series of the Virginia-class attack submarine, issuing a $2.4 billion adjustment on the December 2019 contract.
 This brings the total cost of the contract with prime contractor General Dynamics Electric Boat to $24.1 billion.
 The net increase for the contract is $1.89 billion, according to a General Dynamics release.
-Huntington Ingalls Industries' Newport News shipyard is the partner yard in the program.
+Huntington Ingalls Industries' Newport News Shipbuilding is the partner yard in the program.